George Housman Thomas

-George Housman Thomas (London December 17, 1824 – Boulogne-sur-Mer July 21, 1868), was a British wood-engraver, illustrator and painter.
+George Housman Thomas (London, 17 December 1824 – Boulogne-sur-Mer, 21 July 1868), was a British wood-engraver, illustrator and painter.

 Life

-He was born in London in 1824 and after an apprenticeship there to a wood engraver, George Bonner, he began work in Paris, first as an engraver, then as a draughtsman on wood.
-In 1846 he went to the United States to illustrate a New York City paper, and remained there about two years.
+He was born in London in 1824 and after an apprenticeship there with a wood engraver, George Bonner, he began work in Paris, first as an engraver, then as a draughtsman on wood.
+In 1846 he went to the United States to illustrate a New York City paper, and remained there for about two years.
 During this time he obtained a commission from the government of the United States to design banknotes.
 His health compelled him to return to Europe, and he went to Italy.

 He was present at the siege of Rome by the French in 1849, and sent sketches of the siege to the Illustrated London News.
 After spending two years in Italy he returned to England.

-Thomas resided at the boroughs of Kingston and Surbiton till illness caused his removal to Boulogne-sur-Mer, where he died on 21 July 1868.
+Thomas resided in the boroughs of Kingston and Surbiton till illness caused his removal to Boulogne-sur-Mer, where he died on 21 July 1868.
 A collection of his works was exhibited in Bond Street in June 1869, and his sketches and studies were sold at Christie's in July 1872.